 What is yin yoga?

-Yin is a quiet and passive style of yoga that targets our deep connective tissues.
+Yin is the quieter and more passive style of the two.
 Typically it focuses on the lower body (hips, pelvis, thighs, spine), and consists of a series of long-held poses that can each last upwards of five minutes.

 It offers a more introspective practise than many other types of yoga, helping us cultivate patience and stillness, whilst subtly improving our flexibility and mobility.